Jelmerro/Vieb/FAQ.md

 which is exactly what Vim does, and was a big reason for starting Vieb.
 See also: [my answer to remove this separation](https://github.com/Jelmerro/Vieb/issues/63) and [this thread for my lengthy motivation for creating Vieb](https://github.com/Jelmerro/Vieb/issues/83).

+#### Why does Vieb block popups?

+Electron has no support for dynamically allowing or blocking popups.
+You either enable them globally, or block all of them.
+Even if globally allowed, the popup windows can not be interacted with like the regular Vieb window.
+No custom code can be ran in them, and you would need to use the mouse to interact with it.
+All new windows are opened in a new tab when using Vieb for these reasons.
+Finally, popups are bad for usability and should no longer be relied upon.
+Also see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#usability_issues) for a list of reasons against using popups (or `window.open` in general, which is the JavaScript api for opening custom windows).
+I encourage users who run into sites still using popups today to get in touch with the site authors about this.

 #### Does Vieb automatically update? / How do I update Vieb?